Master of Arts in Rehabilitation Counseling

-The Counseling program offers the Master of Arts Degree in Rehabilitation is accredited by the Council on Rehabilitation Education (CORE).
+UDC offers the Master of Arts Degree in Rehabilitation Counseling.
+This 60-credit hour program effectively prepares students for certification and licensure.
 The mission of the graduate program in rehabilitation counseling is to provide a graduate education that will prepare students to meet the needs of a culturally diverse community and increase the number of well-trained, competent counseling professionals.
-At UDC, a shared multicultural perspective among students and faculty shapes the learning environment.
-Students are acutely aware of the impact of health care disparities among lower income, minority populations.
-To that end, they are committed to working with disabled individuals from underserved and underrepresented populations.
-Students and faculty also embrace the approach of healing the whole person, the family, and the community at large.
-The Counseling Unit, which embraces the core values of the institution, will fulfill its mission by providing students with an education that integrates theory and practice by maintaining excellence in teaching, supporting faculty development, and ensuring that the curriculum reflects the changing needs of a highly technological and multiethnic society.
+The degree program embraces the core values of the institution by providing students with an education that integrates theory and practice, by maintaining excellence in teaching, supporting faculty development, and ensuring that the curriculum reflects the changing needs of a highly technological and multiethnic society.

-Demonstrate an understanding and a working knowledge of human development and the needs of individuals with disabilities across the life span.
-Describe and explain established theories of personality development and implications of coping with disabilities across the life span.
+- Demonstrate an understanding and a working knowledge of human development across the life span.

-Demonstrate knowledge of rehabilitation services, community systems, and related services.
-Describe the systems used to provide vocational rehabilitation services to people with disabilities, including private rehabilitation, community-based rehabilitation programs, and the state/federal vocational rehabilitation program in the United States.
-Identify and recommend treatment options that facilitate recovery and successful rehabilitation outcomes.
+- Demonstrate effectiveness in providing vocational rehabilitation services to people with disabilities, including private rehabilitation, community-based rehabilitation programs, and the state/federal vocational rehabilitation program in the United States that facilitate recovery and successful rehabilitation outcomes.

-Graduate-level coursework in rehabilitation counseling includes theoretical and applied training in several course areas: foundation of rehabilitation, psycho-social and medical aspects of disabilities, career theories and development, appraisal, social and cultural foundations, research and evaluation, counseling techniques, assistive technology, case management, and ethical and legal issues.
+Graduate-level coursework in rehabilitation counseling includes theoretical and applied training in several course areas: foundation of rehabilitation, psycho-social and medical aspects of disabilities, career theories and development, appraisal, social and cultural foundations, research and evaluation, counseling techniques, assistive technology, case management, diagnosis & treatment planning and ethical and legal issues.
 In addition, students are required to complete 9 credit hours of supervised clinical experience in counseling.

 Graduates of the program are employed in rehabilitation agencies, educational, judicial, mental health and drug treatment facilities, as well as in government and corporate settings throughout the Washington, D.C. metropolitan area.
 Many graduates have successfully passed state license board exams, certification exams, or have entered advanced training programs.